 My name is Wayne Dixon.
-I’m a 35 year old family man, married to
+I’m a 36 year old family man, married to Sarah,

-Sarah, father of two young boys.
-I have always lived in Middleton and Belle Isle, i still do, I love the area and i am passionate about improving it.
+father of two young boys.
+I have always lived in Middleton and Belle Isle, I still do.
+I love our area and i am passionate about improving it.

 I’ve been a member of Belle Isle WMC since I was 18.
 I am a volunteer, founder and now Secretary of Middleton Park FC where I also coach several junior football teams.I sit on the following boards and Trustee boards - all in my spare time.